xyonox/Weather-CLI/README.md

 - Choose the number of forecast hours with a command-line flag (1–168)
 - Select a location when the geocoder returns multiple results
 - Display current weather conditions
+- Display readable weather descriptions such as sun, rain, showers and snow
 - Display an hourly forecast for the next 24 hours
 - Format timestamps as `YYYY-MM-DD HH:MM`
 - Use metric/European units: